Years in the making: new polio vaccine approved for emergency use

 In November 2020, during an undoubtedly heavy year for global health, PATH and partners celebrated a bright spot when nOPV2 became the first vaccine to receive an Emergency Use Listing by the World Health Organization (WHO)—just before COVID-19 vaccines began gaining the same approvals and brought this technical regulatory procedure to major news headlines.

-In our work alongside partners to pursue an Emergency Use Listing for nOPV2, PATH facilitated data-sharing among partners, a prerequisite to submitting the needed information to WHO approval committees; used our regulatory experience to coordinate partners’ engagement with WHO review processes; and ensured the sequencing of activities maximized efficiencies in the rolling data submissions.
+In our work alongside partners to pursue an Emergency Use Listing for nOPV2, PATH facilitated data-sharing among partners, a prerequisite to submitting the needed information to WHO review committees; used our regulatory experience to coordinate partners’ engagement with WHO review processes; and ensured the sequencing of activities maximized efficiencies in the rolling data submissions.